WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-11-AI-and-the-blanket-problem.markdown

 Maybe the models are combined with traditional, explicit programming that make the decision as part of an ensemble.

-My point is not to point to any specific set of guidelines for picking the right solution to a problem.
+My point is not to recommend any specific set of guidelines for picking the right solution to a problem.
 My point is to illustrate the dynamics of situations where quite possibly the model you have chosen is never going to satisfy your needs sufficiently.
 Sometimes the model is failing to cover enough cases because it never can.
+Sometimes you have to change the solution itself.

 As makers and testes of AI systems, what does this tell us?
 ===============================================